Anthony-Isac-Cruz/Baltimire-Crime-Trends-Project/README.md

 This Power BI report analyzes crime patterns using a dataset named `CRIME_DATASET_CLEANED`.
 The goal is to understand how crimes vary over time, across demographics, and by offense types.

-- **Page 1** – Focuses on high-level time and demographic trends& provides deeper contextual analysis with KPIs and advanced insights

 ---

-## 📊 Page 2 – Deep Dive & Tremd Overview with Measures
+## 📊 Page 1 – Deep Dive & Tremd Overview with Measures

 ### Visuals Created: